What? I warned you!

 …Don’t answer that.

+I actually had a great time and it even inspired me to order a few toys online (discover more here) once I got back to the hotel.
+The day was liberating and exciting!
 The gift shop alone was worth the visit.
 It included everything from sex books and sex toys, to sex themed plates to sex swings and even the bunny bondage mask pictured below.
 When it comes to sex toys, I know that a lot of my friends like to purchase their adult toys from websites like Saucy Boutique, but I will definitely be telling them to give this shop a visit.
 There was so much choice!
 Plus, I was really intrigued by all the different sex swings on display.
 To be honest, this was probably the first time I had ever seen so much BDSM and fetish merchandise in one place.
 Also, while we were inside the shop, one of my favorite songs ‘Chandelier’ by Sia came on.
 Using a sex swing is probably not what Sia meant when she sang about swinging from a chandelier.
 At least I do not think so…

 I thought the Donnie Darko bunny mask was as scary as it gets.
 I was wrong.